baseboxorg/jeffskinnerbox.github.io/content/ideas/installing-linux-on-chromebook.md

 Title: Installing Linux on Chromebook
 Date: 2100-01-01 00:00
 Category: Software, Hardware
-Tags: Chrome, Chromebook, Linux
+Tags: Chrome, Chromebook, Crouton, Linux
 Slug: cheap-linux-laptop
 Author: Jeff Irland
 Image: toshiba-chromebook-linux.jpg
 Summary: The price of the Chromebook makes it a very attractive, assuming you can get your favorite tools working on it.
 Well, you can install Linux, along with all the tools Linux brings to your development needs.
 This post is a somewhat disjointed dump of things that I’ve done to create a comfortable working envirnment on a Chromebook.

-I wanted to get a Linux laptop for some lightweight development but I couldn't justify the price tag for my limited needs.
+I wanted to get a Linux laptop for some lightweight development and remote login into my home Linux box but I couldn't justify the price tag for my limited needs.
 [Chromebook's are cheap & popular][31]
-and which can be purchased for $300 or less
+and can be purchased for $300 or less
 (In fact, [Amazon's top three computers sold over the 2014 Christmas season were Chromebooks][32]).
 I knew you could installing a traditional Linux environment on a Chromebook, so I got myself a [Toshiba CB35-B3340 Chromebook 2][01] with 4G of memory and 16G drive